-• information about the nature of the school, its strengths and weaknesses in ensuring access for disabled pupils.
+- information about the nature of the pupil population and the disabled pupils for whom the school is planning; - information about the nature of the school, its strengths and weaknesses in ensuring access for disabled pupils.

 Putting the two sets of information alongside each other will enable the school to identify where improvements need to be made.